 The system is an engine immobilization system.
-It is designed to help prevent the engine from being started unless a coded key programmed to your vehicle is used.
+It helps prevent the engine from starting unless a coded key programmed to your vehicle is used.
 Using the wrong key may prevent the engine from starting.
 A message may appear in the information display.